kanransha/bfxtrader/README.md

-# BFXTrader
+# fxtrader

-Bitflyer FX auto trade program
+FX auto trade program

 ## Description
 This software is just for my own use